Abrasive Blasting 101

 To understand the cost and value of a professional machine , think about the painting industry..
 While a one-inch paint brush might not cost much and be great for painting small, hand-held items, you wouldn’t want to paint a house with one.
 Sure, it’s possible, but it would take you considerably longer than using a brush designed for that application.
 You might even use more paint, or have to replace your brush prematurely because you’re overusing it.
 The same concept applies to sandblasting cabinets.
 Some people don’t value their time and would rather build their own DIY blast cabinet, or buy a cheap, low-quality machine that is more abrasive, takes longer to operate, and ultimately racks up lots of additional costs.

 If you’re trying to clean small, hand-held parts using cleaner abrasives like glass beads there are lots of quality blast cabinets on the market.
 Media Blast manufactures 170 different blasting cabinet models, including a line of Compact sandblasting cabinets designed for use in home garages.
 Our goal is to help you buy the right machine for your application the first time!

-ProTip: Make sure you’re purchasing a machine right for the air compressor you can operate.
-Home power is 220-volt single phase and the most air you can normally find is about 22 cubic feet of air per minute.
+ProTip: Make sure you’re purchasing a machine right for the air compressor.
+Home power is single-phase, 220-volt and the most air you can normally find is about 22 cubic feet of air per minute.
 This is a great combination for restoring hand held parts and making those parts look like new.

-If you know your application and understand the basics of compressed air volumeyou are in good shape.
-Rather than trying to cut corners building a DIY blast cabinet or buying the cheapest machine you can find, consider the benefits associated with professionally manufactured machines.
+If you know your application and understand the basics of compressed air volume you are in good shape.
+Rather than trying to cut corners by building a DIY blast cabinet or buying the cheapest machine you can find, consider the benefits associated with professionally manufactured machines.
 It’s very likely you can save yourself exponential headaches and extensive secondary costs by spending a little bit more up front.